Mary Pudlat

 Mary Pudlat (1923–2001) was a Canadian Inuk artist.
-She was born in Puvirnituq, Quebec, and married a Samuelie Pudlat in 1943 on Baffin Island.
+She was born in Puvirnituq, Quebec, and married a Samuelie Pudlat in 1943, on Baffin Island.
 They were semi-nomadic before settling down in Cape Dorset in 1963.
-Pudlat began to draw and sculpt soapstone in the 1960s and 1970s.
+Mary Pudlat began to draw and sculpt soapstone in the 1960s and 1970s.
 When her husband died in 1979, she switched to full time drawing.
 Her art depicts aspects of native Inuit life, such as traditional hunting and fishing scenes.